takekazuomi/lifewithposh/PITCHME.md

 ---

-## Why not Bash On Windows.
+## Why not Bash On Windows?
 (WSL)

-At that time it was not there.
+At that time, it was not there.

 orz....